Synergies and Prospects for Early Resolution of the Neutrino Mass Ordering: APPENDICES

 \subsubsection{C.3~Boosting Synergy Estimation}

 The extra synergy for MO determination sensitivity by combining JUNO and LB$\nu$B DC can be achieved thanks to the {\it mismatch} (or disagreement) of the fitted $\Delta m^2_{32}$ values for the wrong MO solutions between these two types of experiments.
-For the correct MO, $\Delta m^2_{32}$ values coming from different experiments should agree with each other within the experimental uncertainties but for those correspond to the wrong MO do not agree, which can be quantified and used to enhance the sensitivity as follows.
+For the correct MO, $\Delta m^2_{32}$ values measured by different experiments should agree with each other within the experimental uncertainties.
+But for those values which correspond to the wrong MO do not agree.
+The difference can be quantified and used to enhance the sensitivity.